-Master nodes vote Yes or No on these proposals, and at the designated block the votes are tallied.
-The proposals are ranked and an eligibility criteria applied.
-To be eligible to receive funds proposals must have a Yes - No score of greater than 10% of eligible master nodes.
+Master nodes vote Yes or No on these proposals, and at the designated time the votes are tallied.
+The proposals are ranked and an eligibility criteria applied (a Yes - No score of greater than 10% of eligible master nodes).
 The available funds are paid out to the top scoring proposals.
 Where there are not enough funds to pay all eligible proposals, the lowest scoring proposals are not paid.
 In effect the proposals compete directly with the cohort of other proposals up for consideration in the same month.
 This means that the timing of a proposal is important, determining the strength of the competition it faces.